Part of the Teaching Your Child Salat series

 This is a tricky area because as beginner there are lots of mistakes to correct.
 I think one thing to keep in mind is: since salat is not obligatory yet, and since these ARE mistakes, they are not the end of the world.
 It’s not necessary in my opinion to correct every mistake in every salat for a child that is learning, it just becomes overwhelming.
 Here are some guidelines I used for correcting.

-When he was following along with me, I let him know in advance that I couldn’t stop to chat in the middle of the prayer or answer questions: I still had to complete MY valid prayer.
+When he was following along with me, I let him know in advance that I couldn’t stop to chat or answer questions in the middle of the prayer : I still had to complete my prayer.
 I also taught him to wait until after the salat was completed AND the dua was completed (there’s nothing like finishing your salat and starting your dua to be interrupted by a ton of questions).
 Then, we would have a big hug, and discuss.
 He could ask questions, and I could provide overarching corrections to things that occurred during the prayer.

 I limit the number of overall reminders on his prayer to 1 or 2 per prayer, not counting corrections during the prayer if he mixes up/forgets.
 For example, reminders about how sujood should look, or not rushing, etc. This way I avoid having too many long list of things wrong, which is overwhelming.
 I also try to avoid correcting something that he already knows unless I see him mess it up twice in a row.
 For example, in Dhuhr when I am leading I might notice that he isn’t touching his nose to the ground during sujood, but I don’t say anything until after Asr prayer when I saw him do the same thing again.
 Sometimes, these are just passing things which he corrects himself and they don’t become habits.
 Also, I’ve found it more effective to ask him to show what is correct rather than tell him what is wrong (for example, “let’s review the sujood position, can you show me how it should look?
 Which parts of your body should always be touching the ground?
 Is it comfortable or is all your weight shifted into an uncomfortable position?”) instead of saying “You were doing sujood wrong, your nose is supposed to touch the ground.”

-Sometimes he would get frustrated with me correcting him, and we would need to have a calming conversation about how I have to tell him these things because I’m teaching him, and he wants to learn the correct way, and how it’s okay if he struggles or makes mistakes in pronunciation, that has twice the reward of one who recites easily.
+Sometimes he would get frustrated with me correcting him, and we would need to have a calming conversation about how I have to tell him these things because I’m teaching him, and he wants to learn the correct way, and how it’s okay if he struggles or makes mistakes in pronunciation.
 If he makes a lot of mistakes in reciting on a particular prayer, I’m less likely to offer other corrections afterwards because then he’s already feeling discouraged, so if I can already see that he is frustrated with himself I do not bring up other corrections, just allow him to talk about that.
 Another thing that leading frequently helped with was putting less pressure on him to perform correctly.
 When we went several days without him leading/reciting aloud he would get more frustrated when he made a mistake.
 Also, instead of just offering corrections, I also let him know if part of it sounded really nice, or I could tell he was taking it nice and slow, or I could tell he’d been working on a particular part, etc.

 As a followup to correcting mistakes, we also had to learn about making two extra sajdah for larger errors, and when this is warranted.
 He often seems to think that I have miscounted rakahs when I am leading when I’m sure I haven’t, so it does require some discussion afterwards and what the etiquette is about following the leader if the leader does not understand the correction or does not agree with the correction, not to mention other tips on how to keep count of how many rakahs have been prayed.